Cosmo Kyrle Bellew

 Cosmo Kyrle Bellew (November 23, 1883–January 25, 1948) was a British/American vaudeville and film actor.

 Biography

-Bellew claimed to have been born in London, England, and claimed to be the son of noted silent film actor Kyrle Bellew (Kyrle Bellew, at his death, was reported to be "unmarried"- long divorced after a brief marriage- and "survived by a sister", with no mention of a son or any other children).
-His actual birth date is unclear- no birth record being apparent- with various subsequent official documents giving dates between 1874 and 1883.
+Bellew claimed to have been born in London, England, and claimed to be the son of noted stage actor Kyrle Bellew (Kyrle Bellew, at his death, was reported to be "unmarried"- long divorced after a brief marriage- and "survived by a sister", with no mention of a son or any other children).
+Cosmo Bellew's actual birth date is unclear- no birth record being apparent- with various subsequent official documents giving dates between 1874 and 1883.
 He immigrated to the United States in 1914, and began his career as a vaudeville actor, appearing in The Devil's Mate in 1915.

 In 1917 he enlisted in the British Army in World War I.